behdaad/SNPArchitecture/README.md

 Router is responsible for routing logic, it knows how to build a Scene.
 It creates the next Scene and attaches its View to the View hierarchy.
 Interactor calls methods such as `routeToSomeScene(presentingViewController:)` on the Router, Router builds the next using its Configurator by calling `SomeSceneConfigurator.build()` and attaching the resulting View to the View hierarchy.
 Remember that the Router itself doesn't decide which Scene to build, but merely how to build it.
 Routing decisions are made by the Interactor.

-### Behind the Scenes: Managers
+### Managers

-Although managers aren't usually behind the scenes and always want the spotlight, but in SNPArchitecture there are some classes that don't belong in Scenes: Model Managers.
-Will call them Managers for short.
+In SNPArchitecture there are some classes that don't belong in Scenes: Model Managers.
+Will call them `Manager` for short.

-Each Manager is responsible for addressing issues related to that class.
+Each Manager is responsible for addressing issues related to that model.
 Fetching it from network, probably caching the result and providing it to anyone who asks for it later.
 Manager's methods will take the form of `model(parameters:completion:)`.
 They input required input and call a completion handler when data is ready or an error has occurred.
 Most of completion handlers will have only a `Error?` input, since providing data models will be mainly from a dispatch system.

 ### Dispatch System